-Here is some sample output for hw4\part3.py, with the user input in blue.
+Here is some sample output for hw4_part3.py, with the user input in blue.
 (Yours does not have to match this word for word, but it should be similar.)

 '''

-bash-4.1$ python hw4 part3.py
+linux1[8]% python hw4 part3.py

 Please enter a password: dogs

 Password must have an uppercase character

 Password must be at least 6 characters

 Please enter a password: DOGS

 Password must have a lowercase character

 Password must be at least 6 characters

 Please enter a password: Dogs

 Password must be at least 6 characters

 Please enter a password: Doggos

 Shorter passwords must contain a 7

 Please enter a password: 7Doggos

 Thank you for picking the secure password 7Doggos

-bash-4.1$ python hw4 part3.py
+linux1[9]% python hw4 part3.py

 Please enter a password: thisMustBeSecureItsLongAlso27

 Password must be no longer than 20 characters

 Please enter a password: abcdefghijklmnopqrst

 Password must have an uppercase character

 Longer passwords must contain a 2

 Please enter a password: 2and7EQUALSnine

 Thank you for picking the secure password 2and7EQUALSnine

-bash-4.1$ python hw4 part3.py
+linux1[10]% python hw4 part3.py

 Please enter a password: 0 and 0

 Shorter passwords must contain a 7

 Password cannot contain a O and a O at the same time

 Please enter a password: 0 and 7

 Thank you for picking the secure password 0 and 7

-bash-4.1$ python hw4 part3.py
+linux1[11]% python hw4 part3.py

 Please enter a password: greatPassword7!

 Longer passwords must contain a 2

 Please enter a password: greatPassword2!

 Thank you for picking the secure password greatPassword2!

 '''

-This program allows the user to create an itinerary that will give them a breakdown of each location on a planned trip, including the number of days that will be spent at each place.
+This program allows the user to create a grocery list, which will give them a breakdown of each item they want to buy, including the amount that should be purchased.